Forms

 Guidelines

-Board policy dictates that the creation of degrees, majors, programs, departments, or structural organizations must be approved by the Board of Regents.
+Board policy dictates the creation of degrees, majors, or structural organization units must be approved by the Board of Regents.
 Flexibility is given to the institutions to implement minor changes without Board approval.
 In cases where there is an absence of significant programmatic change, minimal impact to other NSHE institutions and clear adherence to approved institutional missions, institutions may seek approval through the Academic Affairs Council.
-Furthermore, Board policy establishes an accountability system whereby institutions are directed to provide periodic follow-up information on cost estimates and enrollment projections provided through the program proposal process.
+Furthermore, Board policy establishes an accountability system whereby institutions are directed to provide periodic follow-up information on budget estimates and enrollment projections provided through the program proposal process.

 Items Requiring Academic Affairs Council Approval Only

-- Certificates of at least 30 credit hours except for post baccalaureate certificates
+• Certificates of at least 30 credit hours

-- Certificates of at least 9 and less than 30 credit hours that provide preparation necessary to take state, national and/or industry recognized certification or licensing examinations (all other certificates of less than 30 credit hours, including post baccalaureate certificates, do not require AAC approval)
+• Certificates of fewer than 30 credit hours that provide preparation necessary to take state, national and/or industry recognized certification or licensing examinations or are endorsed by employers or industry associations

 Items Requiring Board of Regents Approval